bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 'southeast', 'east' and 'west', then it sets the origin to the center,  the four
 corners of the viewport, or the middle of the four sides of it.

+If it starts with 'ymax' the origin is moved so that its y-position is at a position same as the viewport height.
+If it starts with 'xmax' the origin is moved so that its x-position is at a position same as the viewport width.

 # The 'group' command